 We are pleased to announce the Windy Ridge Foundation Astro Camp, made possible by a generous donation from the Windy Ridge Foundation.
 This academic camp is a community of students, teachers, and scientists working together to help tomorrow's leaders follow their dreams through science education.
 The theme for camp will focus on the science and engineering behind exploring and traveling to a planet in another star system.
 We have been running similar residential science camps since 2003.
 A brief video of past camp activities may be found here.

 The Windy Ridge Foundation Astro Camp is directed by Dr. Daniel Dale, Professor of Physics & Astronomy and Associate Dean of the College of Arts & Sciences.
 Danny is an astronomer who studies the star formation properties of galaxies in the nearby universe.
 As a father of two wonderful daughters, husband to an awesome school counselor, and brother to sisters who are excellent teachers, he understands the value of early learning opportunities that spark the imagination of tomorrow's leaders and problem solvers.
-Four in-service science teachers from Wyoming school districts will lead the camp curriculum, and five UW students will serve as 24/7 camp counselors.
+Three in-service science teachers from Wyoming school districts will lead the camp curriculum, and five UW students will serve as 24/7 camp counselors.